wimpysworld/nix-config/README.md

 ### System

-- [ ] Tanis Linux 6.6 with XFS and re-install to workaround wake from suspend regression in Linux 6.7
-- [ ] Make `disks.nix` consistent across all hosts
 - [ ] Migrate Borg Backups to [borgmatic](https://torsion.org/borgmatic/) via NixOS modules and Home Manager
 - [ ] Add README.md to each level of the configuration to add context
 - [ ] Do this: <https://github.com/Electrostasy/dots/blob/master/flake.nix#L93>